 Instead of making and breaking your new year's resolution, approach the new year with a new method of making improvements to your life and career.
 Only 8 percent of Americans actually achieve their new year's goals, according to a recent study by University of Scranton.

-Here are some ideas to help you…Continue
+Here are some ideas to help you establish habits that will stick, and maintain focus for the…Continue

 Added by HispanicPro on January 13, 2014 at 11:35am — No Comments

 Nearly half the Latinos who graduated from California’s top high schools went to community college, unlike Asian-Americans and non-Hispanic whites and blacks, who had majorities attend four-year higher-ed institutions, the Southern California Public Radio reported.

 The radio station noted that 46 percent of Latinos who graduated from top-ranked high schools…Continue

 Added by HispanicPro on January 11, 2014 at 10:13pm — No Comments

 When I first moved to Houston in 1981, it was pretty much a good ol' boy town.
 But about a year later, Kathy Whitmire was elected mayor — and the city has never been the same since.
 Now, in 2012, Houston again has a female mayor and a deep bench of women leaders in almost every area of city life.
 Even though few Houston women are ranked among the city's highest paid…Continue

 Added by HispanicPro on January 11, 2014 at 10:12pm — No Comments